Forest Health

 The Native American’s named the Black Hills for their black appearance from a distance.
 Dominated by large stands of ponderosa pine, the forests of Weston County are much more than just the name sake for the region, but are also important wildlife habitat as well as an integral part of the economy of the region.

-Forested land in Weston County
+Forested Land in Weston County

 District Programs

-Thinning also helps to increase value of remaining trees for eventual harvest.
+Thinning also helps to increase the value of remaining trees for eventual harvest.
 Other benefits include improved wildlife habitat and increased grass production for grazing livestock.

 Forest Thinning

-Fuels Mitigation
+Fuel Mitigation